AugmenTab/mythic/README.md

 * Talents tabs do not apply active class when first clicking in from elsewhere.
 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
 * Equipping a new armor while one is already equipped updates the character sheet twice.
 This is not so much a bug as it is a quirk of how it updates each armor in turn.
 This may cause unforeseen issues, but as of yet none have been observed.
+* Armor only calculates values when attached to a character.

 ## Planned Features and Stretch Goals